cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/builders/Builder.rst

 .. java:package:: org.cloudsimplus.builders
    :noindex:

-.. java:type:: public abstract class Builder
+.. java:type:: public interface Builder

-   An abstract Builder for creation of CloudSim objects, such as \ :java:ref:`Datacenter`\ , \ :java:ref:`Host`\ , \ :java:ref:`Vm`\  \ :java:ref:`DatacenterBroker`\  and \ :java:ref:`Cloudlet`\ .
+   A Builder interface for creation of simulation objects, such as \ :java:ref:`Datacenter`\ , \ :java:ref:`Host`\ , \ :java:ref:`Vm`\  \ :java:ref:`DatacenterBroker`\  and \ :java:ref:`Cloudlet`\ .
 The builders helps in the creation of such objects, by allowing to set standard attribute's values in order to create several objects with the same characteristics.

    :author: Manoel Campos da Silva Filho